The story of a remarkable cockatiel travelling 20,000 km as cargo

 Perched under Alex’s chin, he cocks his head for a stroke, and in the shower, cupped in my hand, he spreads his wings and tilts his body in the warm spray.
 He mimics telephones and zips, finds caves on the sofa, and flips socks from the clothes horse to watch them fall.

 During difficult years—and there have been many—he has lifted my spirits with his impromptu jazz songs.

-We’ve talked about staying in New Zealand, but each time I’ve tried to imagine this, unhappiness stings my face with salty tears.
+We’ve talked about staying in New Zealand, but the thought floors me.
 We haven’t seen our son for two years and my mum’s health isn’t good.
-We’ve never felt settled here and the pull of family and home gets stronger as each year passes us by.
+We’ve never felt settled here and the pull of family and home gets stronger as each year passes.